 Beauty and charm

-2. The Stadthuys, the Christ Church Melaka and the Dutch Square (Dutch ruling);
+- The Stadthuys, the Christ Church Melaka, and the Dutch Square (Dutch ruling);

-Although some of the above-mentioned buildings have clearly suffered from the wars, Malacca is in a good state of conservation making it very entertaining to travel around.
-Remember that there were tens of fights in Malacca and it’s amazing how a building like the Famosa (or its ruins) or the Stadthuys still survives today.
+Although some of the buildings mentioned above have clearly suffered from the wars, Malacca is in a good state of conservation, making it very entertaining to tour around.
+Remember that there were tens of wars in Malacca, and it’s amazing how a building like the Famosa (or its ruins) or the Stadthuys still survive today.

-Georgetown, on the other hand, has a much peaceful and somehow recent history.
-The buildings are mostly from the 18th and 19th century but they look less taken care of.
+Georgetown, on the other hand, has a much more peaceful and somehow recent history.
+The buildings are primarily from the 18th and 19th centuries, but they look less taken care of.
 Maybe because they aren’t as striking as the ones in Malacca.

-Georgetown old center clearly shows its colonial history and architecture, though it also appears to have deteriorated over time and worse preserved/recuperated than Malacca.
-On the upside, Georgetown is famous for its 3D street art which makes wandering around town very amusing because there’s always a surprise art installation around the corner.
+Georgetown’s old center clearly shows its colonial history and architecture, though it also appears to have deteriorated over time and is worse preserved/recuperated than Malacca.
+On the upside, Georgetown is famous for its 3D street art, which makes wandering around town very amusing because there’s always a surprise art installation around the corner.

 Surroundings of Malacca and Georgetown